xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 ## Overview

+- Often applications have a hierarchical tree structures where individual items (leaves) and groups of items (composites) exist together.
+- For example, a file system includes files and directories, with directories able to contain both files and other directories.
-The composite design pattern addresses the challenge of treating objects in a tree structure uniformly.
-By defining a shared interface, known as the component interface, it allows clients to interact with both individual objects (leaves) and groups of objects (composites) in a consistent manner.
+- The composite design pattern solves this issue by creating a shared interface, called the component interface, that allows clients to interact with both individual items and groups of items in a consistent manner.
-This pattern is particularly useful when you need to perform operations on all objects within a tree structure, regardless of whether they are leaves or composites.
+- For example, deleting a file or directory from a file system should be as simple as calling a single method, regardless of whether the item is a file or a directory.

 ## Definitions